JonnyPtn/zomboi/README.md

 - Notifications for logins and deaths
 - Presence shows number of players currently online
 - View and change server options
+- Request a map showing a players location

 ## Commands (prefix: `!`):
 ```